 This procedure defines Classes-of-Service by enabling or disabling any of the features in the words of this procedure.
 In Word 2, a new field, field 8, has been added for the Auto Termination Restriction by Time-of-Day feature.
 Entering a "1" in this field will enable the automatic restriction and at the specified start time all stations in the Class-of-Service will be termination restricted and at the specified stop time all the same stations will have termination restriction removed.
-Entering a "0" in this field will render this feature inactive.
+Entering a "0" in this field will render this feature inactive for this Class of Service.